phetsims/graphing-quadratics/doc/implementation-notes.md

 ## Related simulations

-This sim borrows a small number of model and view components from Graphing Lines.
+This sim reuses a very small number of model and view components from Graphing Lines.
+Search for "GRAPHING_LINES/" to identify what is reused.